 Dams disrupt the natural movement of water, rocks, and wood downstream resulting in a lack of loose, well-sorted sediment and the structural complexity that salmon and steelhead need to successfully spawn, protect their eggs, and rear once hatched.
 To make up for the loss of these materials below a dam, river restorationists augment materials in areas identified as depleted.

-Through placement and monitoring fluvial geomorphologists have learned that augmented materials do not mobilize as extensively as previously assumed on the Trinity River due to the disruption of natural flows.
-Trinity River sediment transport requires numerous strategic augmentation locations in order to work prescriptively to address deficiencies.
+Through monitoring following years of gravel augmentation, fluvial geomorphologists have learned that gravel doesn’t steadily move downstream like a conveyor belt.
+To address deficiencies, augmentation must occur at multiple strategic locations from the dam down to where tributary flows and sediment supplies are adequate to maintain habitat on their own.
 The Steel Bridge location was selected for augmentation this season (2026) because it offers the right conditions for restoring salmon habitat; including equipment access, proximity to existing riffles, and a riverbed that has become armored and lacks spawning gravel.

-When combined with adding appropriate sized sediments large wood additions can interact with the river across 3 scales.
+When large wood additions are combined with augmentation of appropriate sized sediments each can interact with the river across three scales:

 - Geomorphic change scouring pools and sorting gravels and fines.